icanjs/semantic-ui-popup-canjs/README.md

 [Settings](http://semantic-ui.com/modules/popup.html#/settings) of the popup can be defined as "semantic"-prefixed attributes.
 E.g. to define `position` as `bottom left` you can add `semantic-position="bottom left"` attribute (see Usage section).

-If you need to use SemanticUI Popup `callbacks` then you are probably a jQuery-style guy and you don't need this wrapper :)
+If you need to use SemanticUI Popup `callbacks` then you are probably a jQuery-style developer and you don't need this wrapper :)

 ## Demo